Derivation of the Doppler effect formulas

 Combining Eqs.
 (6), (7), and (9) – (14) we have

-This is the same generalized equation (Eq.
+This is the same general equation (Eq.
 1) mentioned earlier in the introduction part of the Doppler effect, which combines all relative motions between a sound wave source and an observer along the straight line joining the two.